| by Steve

 to any television standard in the present or future without

+fear of making the images obsolete.
 Creating an HDTV video product using the highest pixel count

 possible would be the best choice for future reversioning